 Working together to tackle leaks

-We have just experienced the hottest June on record - with only 24% of the long-term average rainfall during the month.
-With the dry period extending into July and only limited rainfall in recent weeks, this means we all need to play our part in making sure we use water efficiently.
+In 2019 we experienced the hottest June on record - with only 24% of the long-term average rainfall during the month.
+With the dry period extending into July and only limited rainfall over the summer, we all need to play our part in making sure we use water efficiently.

 With the hot weather expected to arrive again, we have been redoubling our efforts to crack down on leaks from our network and at customers’ properties.
 We have 450 people out working flat out to respond to these reports, so we preserve as much of our vital natural resource as possible.